 When boating season hits, there’s no stopping a boat enthusiast.
-Some people will even “make-do” and rig up their own electricity… they might even patch together extension cords.
+Some people will even “make-do” and rig up their own pier electricity… they might even patch together extension cords.
 This is so dangerous.
 Don’t get lost in your excitement for the boating season.
-Installing and using electricity around water requires a licensed electrician.
+Installing and using pier electricity around water requires a licensed electrician.
 Otherwise, it’s a dangerous proposition.

 Safety First – Inspect all Electrical Connections

 The same way you would have your home’s HVAC system checked twice a year, you should have your existing electrical connections for your pier and boat lift inspected at the beginning and end of the season.
 If you identify any trouble spots during the inspection, have them repaired by a licensed electrician, for safety’s sake and your own peace of mind.